8 Momentum equation

 \[ \begin{align} \rho\md{k} = -\sum_{i = 1}^3v_i\frac{\partial p}{\partial x_i} + \sum_{i = 1}^3\rho v_ig_i + \sum_{i, j = 1}^3v_j\frac{\partial\tau_{i, j}}{\partial x_i}.\tag{8.58}\label{eq:dissipation_deriv_0} \end{align} \]

 Let $\Omega = \Omega\left(t\right) \subseteq \mathbb{R}^3$ be a connected control volume.
-Then the total energy in this area in the absence of heat flows (except dissipation) applies:
+Then, for the total energy in this region in the absence of heat fluxes (except dissipation), one has:

 \[ \begin{align} \frac{d}{dt}\int_{\Omega\left(t\right)}\rho\left(k + i\right)d^3r &= \int_{\Omega\left(t\right)}\rho\mathbf{v}\cdot\mathbf{g}d^3r + \int_{\partial\Omega\left(t\right)}\mathbf{f}\cdot\mathbf{v}dA.\tag{8.59}\label{eq:dissipation_deriv_1} \end{align} \]

 Here $\mathbf{v}$ is the force acting on the surface of the control volume.
-For these, the definitions at the beginning of Section 8.2 apply
+For it, with the definitions at the beginning of Sect.
+8.2, one has

 \[ \begin{align} \int_{\partial\Omega\left(t\right)}\mathbf{f}\cdot\mathbf{v}dA &= \int_{\partial\Omega\left(t\right)}\sum_{i, j = 1}^3n_iT_{i, j}v_jdA = \int_{\Omega\left(t\right)}\sum_{i, j = 1}^3\frac{\partial\left(T_{i, j}v_j\right)}{\partial x_i}d^3r. \end{align} \]